-This is a resource page where partipants of the Rain Gardens 201 Technical Field Class can download resources that we talked about in the class.
+This is a resource page where partipants of the Rain Gardens 201 and other technical field classes can download resources that we talked about in the class.

 WSU Technical Memoradum: Bioretention Soil Mix specifications